 I was privileged to meet Sandy and her husband, George, at the hospital when her physician consulted hospice to talk with her about discontinuing dialysis.
 Sandy was only fifty-one years old; blind, had both legs amputated and had been on dialysis for renal failure; all complications of diabetes.
 Sandy understood the consequences of discontinuing dialysis, “I know that if I stop dialysis I could die in a few days or a few weeks.
 But I’m just tired of hurting.”
 She cried, “I just don’t want to live like this anymore.
 But I’m afraid I’m letting my family down.”
 George assured her, “You aren’t letting us down.
 It’s your decision.”

-Sandy opted to discontinue dialysis, enrolled in hospice, and returned to the nursing home where she had resided for the past three months.
+Sandy opted to discontinue dialysis, enrolled in hospice, and returned to the nursing home where she had resided for the prior three months.
 One day, Sandy’s hospice aid, Sue, informed me, “Sandy was asking about you today.
 I think she’d like to see you.”
 When I arrived Sandy immediately started crying, “I’ve been worrying about a lot of things.
 Do you think God looks down on cremation?”
 As we discussed her question she concluded, “The soul is what counts; ashes to ashes.
 I just want to make sure my soul goes to heaven.
 I’ve learned a lot since I’ve been in this nursing home.
 When I first came back here I went through a stubborn spell.
 I’m blind, so I decided that if they didn’t feed me I wouldn’t eat.
 I was just thinking about myself.
 Now I find myself thinking about other people besides myself.
 I pray for people.
 I pray for the whole world.
 There are people who have it worse than me.
 I’m really blessed.
 The nursing staff here is so good to me.
 I was crying the other night and one of the nurses just sat and held my hand.
 That meant so much to me.
 She told me to call her anytime and she would sit with me, even if she was at home when I called.”

 Sandy also shared how close she’d gotten to Sue, her hospice aid,” She has grown to be a very close friend.
 She talks to me.
 She tells me about her family and I tell her about mine, and we pray for each other.
 She tells me jokes and gets me laughing.”